Appinventiv Call Button

 10. Advanced Banking-as-a-Service (BaaS) Ecosystems

-In 2025, BaaS providers are expected to offer niche solutions tailored to specific industries, such as specialized lending products for small businesses or crypto wallets for tech-savvy consumers.
-This trend democratizes access to financial innovation, allowing smaller companies to compete with established financial institutions.
+BaaS providers will start offering industry-specific solutions in 2026, e.g., specialized lending products for small businesses and crypto wallets for tech-savvy consumers.
+This movement liberalizes access to financial innovation, enabling small companies to compete with existing financial institutions.

 11. Personalized Embedded Finance